|

 and were introduced as a cap badge only.
 They were also utilised as a helmet badge in later years.
 After the

-the helmet badge has three.
-Most were made by AMOR (Sydney); some
+lugs; the helmet badge has three.
+Most were made by AMOR

-known to be hallmarked "AMOR" and should have a rectangular "brace bar" on the back; so beware of "fakes".
+and should have a rectangular "brace bar" on the back; so be aware of "replicas".
+Rumour has it that the "patee and orb" above

 An oval shaped, black enamel and chrome "NSW Police" epaulette badge (pair) was also issued.
 Also